Skip to content

 Most teams have one app per repository.
 However, you can connect multiple apps to the same repository — useful for white-label apps that share a codebase but have different configurations, variables, and signing settings.

-1. Go to your workspace — Sign in to app.runnerhub.net and select your workspace from the sidebar
+1. Go to your workspace — Sign in to app.runnerhub.net and select your workspace

 3. Fill in the app details: